BEAST-Fitting/beast/docs/xsede.rst

     dynamic range, and choose that one to split observations.
  2. Write out a `beast_settings` file for the field.
  3. Make SED grid
-    * If all subgrids exist: Continue onto step 4.
+    * If all SED subgrids exist: Continue onto step 4.
-    * If all subgrids don't exist: Write an `sbatch` script to make any missing SED subgrids.
+    * If all SED subgrids don't exist: Write an `sbatch` script to make any missing SED subgrids.
 For METAL, different fields have different combinations of filters, so this step is really copying out the necessary columns from the master grid file (details below).